iansjk/bigfive-web/web/posts/neuroticism.md

 ### Immoderation

-Immoderate individuals feel strong cravings and urges that they have have difficulty resisting.
+Immoderate individuals feel strong cravings and urges that they have difficulty resisting.
 They tend to be oriented toward short-term pleasures and rewards rather than long- term consequences.
 Low scorers do not experience strong, irresistible cravings and consequently do not find themselves tempted to overindulge.

 ### Vulnerability